kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

  message PreStartContainerResponse {
  }

-+// - PreferredAllocationsRequest is expected to be passed via a call to +//   `GetPreferredAllocations()` at pod admission time.
++// PreferredAllocationRequest is passed via a call to +// `GetPreferredAllocation()` at pod admission time.
+The device plugin should +// take the list of `available_deviceIDs` and calculate a preferred allocation +// of size `size` from them, making sure to include the set of devices listed +// in `must_include_deviceIDs`.
-+// - Its results will be used to help generate TopologyHints for the +//   TopologyManager, as well as make more informed allocation decisions when +//   device allocation is performed by the `devicemanager`.
-+// - It is assumed that the device plugin is not aware of the current +//   allocation state, so all available devices should be passed, via the +//   `available_deviceIDs` field.
-+// - Likewise, any devices that must be included as part of each allocation +//   (e.g. because of init-container inheritance) should be passed via the +//   `must_include_deviceIDs` fields.
-+// - The `size` field indicates the size (i.e. total number of devices) that +//   should be included in each preferred allocation response.
-This size +//   includes any devices that are part of the `must_include_deviceIDs` field.
-+message PreferredAllocationsRequest {
++message PreferredAllocationRequest {
 +   repeated string available_deviceIDs = 1;
 +   repeated string must_include_deviceIDs = 2;
 +   int32 size = 3;
 +}
 +
-+// PreferredAllocationsResponse returns a list of preferred allocations, +// resulting from a PreferredAllocationsRequest.
++// PreferredAllocationResponse returns a preferred allocation, +// resulting from a PreferredAllocationRequest.
-+message PreferredAllocationsResponse {
++message PreferredAllocationResponse {
-+   repeated ContainerAllocateRequest preferred_allocations = 1;
++   ContainerAllocateRequest preferred_allocation = 1;
 +}
 +
  // - Allocate is expected to be called during pod creation since allocation